Haoyun-Hong/Haoyun-Hong.github.io/_pages/about.md

 ---
 permalink: /
-title:
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About Me

 Hi!
 I’m **Haoyun (Elizabeth) Hong**, a PhD student in **Biomedical and Health Informatics** at University of Washington, Seattle.
 I earned my **B.A. in Data Science** from UC Berkeley (2018–2022) and worked as a data scientist **Data Scientist / Statistical Analyst** at the **American Heart Association** from 2022 to 2025.
----

 # Selected Research Projects
 ### Get With The Guidelines (GWTG)
-A suite of quality improvement registries by the American Heart Association, focusing on real-time cardiovascular care data to improve treatment and outcomes.
+A suite of in-patient quality improvement registries by the American Heart Assocaiton to improve treatment and outcomes.

 - **Race-Based Differences in STEMI Process Metrics and Mortality (2015–2021)**
   Analyzed 150K+ patient records, applied GEE models, and evaluated disparities in care and outcomes.